Elena Kostyuchenko: Career

 In February 2014, Kostyuchenko was one of about ten LGBT activists who were arrested during a protest in Red Square in Moscow.
 While the opening ceremonies of the Sochi Olympics were taking place, they sang the Russian national anthem as they displayed a rainbow flag.
 After her release, Kostyuchenko said she suspected police had known in advance about the protest by tapping her phone and had been waiting for them.
 She said she changed the location a half-hour prior to the protest, and had only communicated the new location through phone calls and text messages, which she believed were intercepted.

 In June 2014, Kostyuchenko reported on apparent efforts by Russian authorities to cover up the return of Russian militia's bodies to Russia after being killed in battle at the Donetsk Airport in Ukraine.

 A November 2014 report by Radio Free Europe / Radio Liberty described the support group Children-404 (“Deti-404” in Russian) on the Russian social networking site Vkontakte, which “aims to provide a safe virtual space” for LGBT teens.
 The report quoted Kostyuchenko as calling it “the best and most humanistic project working for Russia’s LGBT community at the moment,”because under the new Russian law banning pro-gay “propaganda,” “the most vulnerable section of society are LGBT teenagers.”
 She added: “According to this law, LGBT teenagers do not exist.”

 In 2018, Kostyuchenko was the Paul Klebnikov Russian Civil Society Fellow at Columbia University's Harriman Institute.

+In early 2022, Kostyuchenko travelled to Ukraine reporting on the Russian invasion of Ukraine from places like Odesa, Mykolaiv and the occupied Kherson.
+On March 30 in Zaporizhzhia, where she prepared to visit the surrounded Mariupol she received a warning that Chechen units at Russian checkpoints shall have been ordered to kill her.
+She left the country and fled to the EU, finally staying in Berlin as a reporter for online exile newspaper Meduza.

+In October 2022, Kostyuchenko was on a trip to munich for a new ukraine visa, when she was possibly attacked by poison.
+After lunch in a restaurant she showed various symptoms.
+With no medical analysis until ten days later, a poison could not be detected, but severe liver damage and additional indications got diagnosed.
+Poison specialists later hinted at organochlorine compounds as possible substances used.

+In 2023, Kostyuchenko published an essay revealing that she suspected she had been poisoned by the Russian state in 2022 as a response of her journalism covering the Russian invasion of Ukraine.